Anatomy of the Vaginal Area

 Most of us will check what is going on down there when something is not right.
 We do pay attention to smelly vaginal odor and abnormal vaginal discharge and seek treatment.
 At other times it is out of sight out of mind.

-Like breast self examination, I would advice that you do a spot check of the anatomy of the vaginal area every month.
+Like breast self examination, I would advice that you do a spot check of your vaginal area every month.

 So, let's start our vaginal self-exam.
 Grab a long handled hand mirror and a flashlight.
 Gently push apart your vaginal lips (the labias).
 And look for growths such as vaginal warts, tender areas or discolored patches.